Breaking GUT Groups in F-Theory

 \newsubsubsection{Doublet-triplet splitting}

 It may be useful to point out that our GUT breaking mechanism does not lead to a doublet-triplet splitting problem.
 The zero modes for the doublets and triplets come from different Dolbeault cohomology groups, so we can have light doublets without having light triplets.
-There will of course still be Kaluza-Klein modes with the same quantum numbers as the triplets, with masses of order the radius of curvature of the surface $S$, and they can be an issue for proton decay and precision unification.
-We discuss this in more detail in section \ref{ProtonDecay}.
+This story is essentially the same as for GUT breaking with discrete Wilson lines: because there is never a four-dimensional $SU(5)$ gauge group at any scale, there is no need for four-dimensional triplet partners of the Higgs doublets of the Minimal Supersymmetric Standard Model.
+Since there is still an eight-dimensional GUT group, there will of course still be Kaluza-Klein modes with the same quantum numbers as the triplets, with masses of order the radius of curvature of the surface $S$, and they can be an issue for proton decay and precision unification.
+We discuss this in more detail in sections \ref{KKThresholds} and \ref{ProtonDecay}.

 \newsubsubsection{No heterotic or $M$-theory duals}